SolaceDev/solace-dev-codelabs/markdown/boomi-salesforce-codelab/boomi-salesforce-codelab.md

 ### ⚙️ Import Event Portal Application Domain
 Download the Event Portal Application Domain export files:

 [Back Office](https://raw.githubusercontent.com/jmenning-solace/nycmoderntaxi/master/NYC-Modern-Taxi-Co-Back-Office.json)

 [Analytics](https://raw.githubusercontent.com/jmenning-solace/nycmoderntaxi/master/NYC-Modern-Taxi-Co-Analytics.json)

 [Operations](https://raw.githubusercontent.com/jmenning-solace/nycmoderntaxi/master/NYC-Modern-Taxi-Co-Ops.json)

 Inside of your logged into Solace Cloud Account navigate to the Event Portal Designer by clicking "Designer" in the menu on the left.

 ![event](img/ep_select_designer.webp)

-Then import the downloaded Application Domain files by clicking the `Import` button at the top right of the _Designer_ and importing the file.
+Then import the downloaded Application Domain files by clicking the `Import` button at the top right of the _Designer_ and importing the files.

 ![ep_click_import](img/ep_click_import.webp)